KaizenSolutionsDatateam/usecase-car-sharing/README.md

 # usecase-citiz
-Use case of Citiz dataset to optimize the distribution of cares haring station
+Use case of Citiz dataset to optimize the distribution of care sharing stations.